stackql/openapi-to-stackql/provider_docs/snowflake-docs/providers/snowflake/role/grants/index.md

           description: Schema name of the securable scope if applicable.
     - name: securable_type
       value: string
+      description: >-
-      description: Type of the securable to be granted.
+        Type of the securable to be granted.
+(Required parameter for the grants resource.)
     - name: grant_option
       value: boolean
       description: >-